LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 With the Simple layout:

 * Only a single, best result is returned regardless of the maximum number of answers that you've specified in the interaction.
-* The article's content URL is included only if the channel in use is Web messaging.
 * Any HTML in the article's content is **not** removed.
 (Take note of the formatting applied to **Cancel Flight** in the image above.)
 Use HTML in your source knowledge base only when your target channels support it.

 #### Add a Knowledge AI interaction